Gr3yScale/GenAi_Hackathon/README.md

 # GenAi Hackathon

-i have defined some types in teh backend files if you could have one request return some dummy data in all the fields i can do all the rest of the front end work if you think we should change the types and requests lmk im open to anything realy
+i have defined some types in teh backend files js cant use these so just use them for reference

+i have added a dummy endpoint but have a frontend API issue also need node >= 23.1 i think